 Martin Kramer, “Arabistik and Arabism: The Passions of Martin Hartmann,” Middle Eastern Studies (London), vol. 25, no. 3 (July 1989), pp. 283-300.
 This is the slightly revised version that appeared in Martin Kramer’s collected volume, Arab Awakening and Islamic Revival.
-The original is embedded at the bottom of this page.

 The influence of European scholarship upon Middle Eastern nationalisms is a scarcely acknowledged one.
 The great work of retrieval and compilation done by European archaeologists and philologists served their own inquiring spirit.
 But the findings extracted from excavations, inscriptions, and manuscripts soon fed the imaginations of those who lived near the digs and spoke the modern forms of retrieved languages.
 European scholarship breathed life into silent ruins and established the ancient ancestry of languages still spoken in Eastern lands.
 Such scholarship did not create the discontent which spread through the Ottoman Empire in the late nineteenth century.
 It did stock a vast storehouse of scholarly findings which fed nationalism with grist.